EricGebhart/EricGebhart.github.io/_posts/2020-03-15-Arch-Linux.md

 After lots of experimenting and 2 or 3 different implementations, I decided that my git repository of meta packages and a Makefile was the best and simplest solution for me.

+As I worked on the Makefiles in my configuration repositories I had realized I should have Makefiles everywhere.
+After all, this project had turned into two shell scripts with some submodules which were all other git repos.
+Each should stand on it's own.

-There is absolutely no need to create an Arch Linux package repo of any sort.
-PKGBUILDS are lightweight and the process of building/installing them is easier than turning them into a repository that I have to put somewhere.
+I also realized that there is absolutely no need to create an Arch Linux package repo of any sort.
+[PKGBUILDs](https://wiki.archlinux.org/index.php/PKGBUILD)/meta-packages are lightweight and the process of building/installing them is easier than turning them into a repository that I have to put somewhere.

 I decided that I should just install the package groups I wanted directly and let my meta packages list their dependencies for individual official packages.